-- 5.(1)On completing the program of study a candidate shall submit a thesis embodying the results of the investigation. - (2)The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis. - (3) The thesis shall comply with the following requirements: - (a)it must be an original and significant contribution to knowledge of the subject: - (b)the greater proportion of the work described must have been completed subsequent to enrolment for the degree; - (c)it must be written in English except that a candidate in the Faculty of Arts may be required by the Committee to write a thesis in an appropriate foreign language; - (d)it must reach a satisfactory standard of expression and presentation; - (e)it must consist of an account of the candidate's own research but in special cases work done conjointly with other persons may be accepted provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4)The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis. - (5)Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6)It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Thesis 5.(1)On completing the program of study a candidate shall submit a thesis embodying the results of the investigation.

+(2)The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis.

+(3)The thesis shall comply with the following requirements:

+(a)it must be an original and significant contribution to knowledge of the subject;

+(b)the greater proportion of the work described must have been completed subsequent to enrolment for the degree;

+(c)it must be written in English except that a candidate in the Faculty of Arts may be required by the Committee to write a thesis in an appropriate foreign language;

+(d)it must reach a satisfactory standard of expression and presentation;

+'School' is used here and elsewhere in these conditions to mean any teaching unit authorised to enrol research students and includes a department where that department is not within a school, a centre given approval by the Academic Board to enrol students, and an interdisciplinary unit within a faculty and under the control of the Dean of the Faculty.
+Enrolment is permitted in more than one such teaching unit. (e)it must consist of an account of the candidate's own research but in special cases work done conjointly with other persons may be accepted provided the Committee is satisfied about the extent of the candidate's part in the joint research.

+(4)The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis.

+(5)Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees.

+(6)It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
 Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.

-- 6.(1)There shall be not fewer than three examiners of the thesis, appointed by the Committee, at least two of whom shall be external to the University. - (2)At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a)The thesis merits the award of the degree. - (b)The thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the head of school. - (c)The thesis requires further work on matters detailed in my report.
-Should performance in this further work be to the satisfaction of the higher degree Committee, the thesis would merit the award of the degree. - (d)The thesis does not merit the award of the degree in its present form and further work as described in my report is required.
+6.(1)There shall be not fewer than three examiners of the thesis, appointed by the Committee, at least two of whom shall be external to the University.

+(2)At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that one of the following:

+(a)The thesis merits the award of the degree.

+(b)The thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the head of school.

+(c)The thesis requires further work on matters detailed in my report.
+Should performance in this further work be to the satisfaction of the higher degree Committee, the thesis would merit the award of the degree.

+(d)The thesis does not merit the award of the degree in its present form and further work as described in my report is required.
 The revised thesis should be subject to re-examination.